What Is CCPA? California Privacy Laws and How They Protect Consumers

 What is CCPA?

-Similar to the General Data Protection Regulation (GDPR) in Europe, the CCPA seeks to protect consumers’ personal data while giving businesses a set of standards to follow to ensure they are also working to protect the data they collect.
+Like the General Data Protection Regulation (GDPR) in Europe, the California Consumer Privacy Act (CCPA) seeks to protect consumers’ personal data while giving businesses a set of standards to follow to ensure they are also working to protect the data they collect.

-The CCPA protects individuals by giving them the following rights:
+The CCPA protects individuals in California by giving them the following rights:

-The CCPA applies to businesses, along with service providers or third parties who interact with the personal data of consumers.
-The CPRA also adds contractors to those entities who need to comply.
+The CCPA applies to businesses, as well as service providers or third parties that interact with the personal data of California consumers.
+The CPRA also adds contractors to the list of entities that need to comply.

-If companies don’t comply with the CCPA, they may be fined civil penalties up to $7,500 per intentional violation or $2,500 per unintentional violation.
+Companies that don’t comply with the CCPA may be fined civil penalties up to $7,500 per intentional violation or $2,500 per unintentional violation.
 Companies do have 30 days to fix any alleged violation.

-Consumers who directly sue a company for a data breach may receive statutory damages, or damages whose amounts are pre-established by a statute, up to $750 per incident or actual damages, whichever is greater.
+Consumers who directly sue a company for a data breach may be entitled to statutory damages, which are damages with pre-established amounts set by statute, up to $750 per incident or actual damages, whichever is greater.

 What is the California Privacy Rights Act (CPRA)?

-California voters passed the CPRA, an amendment to the CCPA intended to further protect consumers, which will go into effect on January 1, 2023.
+California voters passed the CPRA, an amendment to the CCPA intended to further protect consumers.

 The CPRA adds two new consumer rights to the CCPA, including:

-- The right to limit the use and disclosure of personal information.
+2. The right to limit the use and disclosure of personal information

 The CCPA includes IP addresses in the protected categories of personal information, but only if the IP address “identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”[2]